-3.3 Materialized Data Mining View Scan
+2.3 Materialized Data Mining View Scan

-Since data mining users execute series of similar queries before they get satisfying results, it can be helpful to exploit materialized results of previous queries when answering a new one.
+Since usually data mining users must execute series of similar queries before they get satisfying results, it can be helpful to exploit materialized results of previous queries when answering a new one.
 We use the term materialized data mining view to refer to intentionally gathered and permanently stored results of a data mining query.

-Since not every materialized data mining view guarantees a correct data mining result (according to a full table scan performed on the original database), we define the following relations between data mining queries.
+Since not every materialized data mining view guarantees a correct data mining result (compared to a full table scan performed on the original database), we define, according to [3], the following relations between data mining queries and materialized data mining views.

-- 1. Two data mining queries are equivalent if for all data sets they both return the same set of frequent itemsets and the support values for each frequent itemset are the same in both cases. - 2.
-A data mining query DMO1 includes a data mining query DMQ2 if for all data sets each frequent itemset in the result of DMQ_2 is also returned by DMQ_1 with the same support value. - 3.
-A data mining query DMO1 dominates a data mining query DMO2 if for all data sets each frequent itemset in the result of DMQ_2 is also returned by DMQ_1 , and for frequent itemset returned by both data mining queries its support value evaluated by DMO1 is not less than is case of DMQ_2 .
+- 1. A materialized data mining view MDMV1 includes a data mining query DMQ1, if for all data sets, each frequent itemset in the result of DMQ2 is also contained in MDMQ1 with the same support value.
+According to our previous definitions, in this case MDMV1 is a strong pattern preserving view. - 2.
+A materialized data mining view $MDMV_1$ dominates a data mining query DMQ_1 , if for all data sets, each frequent itemset in the result of DMQ_1 is also contained in $MDMQ_1$, and for a frequent itemset returned by both DMQ_1 and $MDMV_1$, its support value evaluated by $MDMV_1$ is not less than in case of DMQ_1 .
+According to our previous definitions, in this case $MDMV_1$ is a weak pattern preserving view.